 All customer onboarding emails aim to help a reader achieve the ‘product aha’ moment – the realization that the offer the company offers is the right one and readiness to see it through.
 Achieving such a connection with the end-user is not easy – you will need tips to help you build a strong relationship with the audience via onboarding emails.

 To create an effective onboarding campaign, make sure to follow these practices when creating design and copy.
+And check out some of the must-know email marketing statistics to discover how the competition is doing.

 Practice #1.
 Use user lifecycle as the reference point